serhiybutz/Carousel/README.md

 # Carousel

-A data-driven 3D carousel implementation based on SwiftUI for Mac OS.
+A data-driven 3D carousel implementation based on SwiftUI for MacOS/iOS.